Please update your browser

-You can choose a new costume from the Scratch library.
+You can choose a new costume from the scratch library.

-You can upload an image from your computer.
+You can upload an image from your computer

-Or draw your own image.
+or you can draw your own image.

-This example will show drawing a duck, but you will add a costume that fits your story.
+But you will ad a costume that fits your story.

 You can use filled circles and ovals